In this day and age, oral antibiotics are popped like candy.

 The bacteria-fed mice also fought hard to escape the water, but their swimming movements were far calmer.
 After six minutes, the mice remained afloat, after expending less energy (and yes, the scientists then pulled them free).

-To conclude, if you too had this calming lactobacillus rhamnosus bacteria in your gut, then your skin would be far more resistant to stress.
-Antibiotics, however, can (and will) slam the brakes on.
+If you too had the calming Lactobacillus rhamnosus in your gut, then your skin would be far more resistant to stress.
+Antibiotics, however, can decimate such bacteria.

 Protect your gut bacteria at all costs